 This could even include inviting the nanny back for occasional date nights, or weekend care, again situation permitting or extending an invitation for your nanny to join at the child’s next birthday celebration.
 Giving your child a photo of the nanny and the child together might also be a great way to help ease this transition.

-Thank you so much for joining me over these past fifteen episodes.
-If you have any questions about any of the topics I covered, or perhaps a topic I didn’t cover, please feel free to reach out via our website.
+If you have any questions about any of the topics we covered, or perhaps a topic we didn’t cover, please feel free to reach out via our website.